Josh Ho-Sang: Playing career

 Unable to facilitate a trade, Ho-Sang returned to the Islanders organization when he was assigned to the Sound Tigers on December 17, 2019.
 In 16 games with Bridgeport, Ho-Sang posted 3 goals and 10 points before the Islanders reassigned him to join the San Antonio Rampage of the AHL affiliate to the St. Louis Blues, for the remainder of the season on February 28, 2020.

 As a restricted free agent, Ho-Sang was signed by New York to a one-year contract extension on October 28, 2020.
 Remaining with the Islanders through the off-season leading into the pandemic-delayed 2020–21 season, Ho-Sang attended training camp before he was reassigned by the Islanders on loan to Swedish top-tier club, Örebro HK of the Swedish Hockey League (SHL), for the remainder of the season on January 16, 2021.
 Ho-Sang made just 5 appearances with Örebro, collecting 1 assist, before he was released by the club citing a lack of match fitness on February 10, 2021.
 Ho-Sang remained in Sweden, agreeing to a loan contract with Linköping HC for the remainder of the season on February 14.
 On July 28, 2021, Ho-Sang was invited to the Toronto Maple Leafs' 2021–22 training camp on a professional tryout contract (PTO).
 On October 5, 2021, Ho-Sang signed a standard player contract with the Toronto Marlies of the AHL and was subsequently released by the Leafs from the PTO.

-As a free agent from the Marlies, on July 13, 2022, Ho-Sang signed a one-year contract with Russian club Salavat Yulaev Ufa of the KHL for the 2022–23 season.
+On July 13, 2022, Ho-Sang signed a one-year contract with Russian club Salavat Yulaev Ufa of the Kontinental Hockey League (KHL) for the 2022–23 season.

 On March 13, 2024, Ho-Sang signed a contract with the Florida Everblades of the ECHL for the 2023–2024 season.
 He won the Kelly Cup by the end of the season, with his 17 assists leading all players in the 2024 Kelly Cup playoffs.

 On March 27, 2025, Ho-Sang re-signed with the Everblades, changing his number from 44 to 55 due to defensemen Kurtis Henry's use of the number prior to Ho-Sang's re-signing with the Everblades.

+On December 29, 2025, Ho-Sang signed a two-way contract with Salavat Yulaev Ufa of the KHL.
+However, he was released in February 2026 without appearing in a game.